open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-The codes are drawn from the [Form type](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/form-type) authority table in EU Vocabularies.
+The values of `cbc:NoticeTypeCode[@listName]` are drawn from the [form type authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/form-type) in the EU Vocabularies.

-Look-up the code in the [form type mapping table](codelists/form-type), add the values of the release tag column to `tag`, and set `tender.status` to the value of the tender status column.
+Look up `cbc:NoticeTypeCode[@listName]` in the [form type mapping table](codelists/form-type), add the values of the release tag column to `tag` and set `tender.status` to the value of the tender status column.

 ```xml
 <cbc:NoticeTypeCode listName="competition">cn-standard</cbc:NoticeTypeCode>